Selena Gomez Accused Of Photoshop In Now-Deleted Instagram Post

 “…seeing the wall warped like this above Sel’s shoulder next to her hair is pretty weird.
 Like, did her shoulder need shrinking?
 Was the size of her head altered?”

 However, the site consulted their own Photoshop expert, who then weighed in on the subject.
-According to them, the wall may have been edited to give Selena’s hair more volume.
+According to the expert, the wall may have been edited to give Selena’s hair more volume.

 “To get to the bottom of this, I consulted Seventeen’s resident Photoshop expert, Designer Dana Tepper.
 According to her, it’s likely this wall warp was created in an effort to give Selena’s hair a little more volume.”

 While this may seem innocent enough compared to other celebrity’s Photoshop attempts, it still sends an unachievable message to women.
-Believe it or not, women try to imitate everything from celeb’s makeup techniques to their curvy bodies.
+Believe it or not, women try to imitate everything from celeb’s makeup techniques, to their curvy bodies.
 And yes, even their hairstyles.

 Selena is an idol to millions of young women who may look at her photos for inspiration and wish their hair looked as fabulous as hers.
 And there’s the issue with Photoshop, even when used to just plump her hair.
 It’s selling an unattainable image, and that’s why Gomez and Vanngo are being called out on it.